Nolan Gorman Preview, Player Props: Cardinals vs. Pirates

-On Friday, Nolan Gorman (.270 on-base percentage in past 10 games, 53 points below season-long percentage) and the St. Louis Cardinals play the Pittsburgh Pirates, whose starting pitcher will be Mitch Keller.
-First pitch is at 8:15 PM ET.
+On Saturday, Nolan Gorman (.263 on-base percentage in past 10 games, 59 points below season-long percentage) and the St. Louis Cardinals face the Pittsburgh Pirates, whose starting pitcher will be Thomas Hatch.
+First pitch is at 7:15 PM ET.

-In his most recent game, he went 1-for-4 with an RBI against the Padres.
+He had a hitless showing in his previous game (0-for-4) against the Pirates.

 Nolan Gorman Game Info & Props vs. the Pirates